graphile/graphile.github.io/src/news/2025-06-06-last-epic-solved.md

 into the abstract types themselves, we’ve centralized this logic, simplified field plan resolvers, and unlocked more optimization opportunities and greater execution efficiency.
 We no longer have the concept of “polymorphic capable”
 steps: any step may now be used for polymorphism.
-The abstract types now gain a `planType` method responsible for taking a “specifier” from the field plan resolver and determining how to resolve its concrete object type and the associated step.
+Abstract types now gain a `planType` method responsible for taking a “specifier” from the field plan resolver and returning a step representing the name of its concrete object type along with subplans for each possible object types.

-To solve the problem of exponential branching, we merge the previous polymorphic branch into a single “specifier” step before planning the next level of polymorphism.
+To solve the problem of exponential branching, we merge the new “specifier” steps from all of the previous polymorphic branches into a single combined step before planning the next level of polymorphism.

-Users of PostGraphile’s polymorphism should not need to take any action to benefit from these changes and may notice that their SQL queries are now slightly smaller and in general fewer requests to the database are required.
+Users of PostGraphile’s Postgres-based polymorphism should not need to take any action to benefit from these changes, and may notice that their SQL queries are now slightly smaller.

 For the few of you who have been brave enough to hand write polymorphic plan
-resolvers: first of all, thank you for trying our new system!
-Hand written polymorphic plan resolvers will need to be updated to match the new paradigm, this will involve moving the polymorphic resolution from field plan resolvers into the new `planType` method on the relevant abstract type and adjusting the logic to fit the new pattern.
-Steps such as `polymorphicBranch`, `pgPolymorphism`, and other polymorphism related steps no longer exist as they are no longer supported in this new paradigm.
+resolvers: first of all, thank you for trying it out!
+Hand written polymorphic plan resolvers will need to be updated to match the new paradigm, this will involve moving the polymorphic resolution from field plan resolvers into the new `planType` method on the relevant abstract type (interface or union) and adjusting the logic to fit the new pattern.
+Steps such as `polymorphicBranch`, `pgPolymorphism`, and other polymorphism related steps no longer exist as they are no longer supported or needed in this new paradigm.
 For guidance on how to write the `planType` method, see
 [the Gra*fast* docs](https://grafast.org/grafast/polymorphism) and please reach
-out to us on Discord — we’d love to help you get migrated.
+out to us on Discord or GitHub issues — we’d love to help you get migrated.

-Fortunately, this is the last change to hand written plan resolvers that we expect to make before the v1.0 release (other than some improvements around TypeScript types).
+Excitingly this is the last change to hand written plan resolvers that we expect to make for v1.0 (other than some improvements around TypeScript types), so we're getting a lot closer to release candidate stage!

 ### TypeDefs / plans overhaul

-In order to make the libraries more type safe, `makeGrafastSchema` (from `grafast`) and `makeExtendSchemaPlugin` (from `postgraphile/utils`) have deprecated the `typeDefs`/`plans` pattern since `plans` (like `resolvers` in the traditional format) ended up being a mish-mash of lots of different types and `__`-prefixed fields for special cases.
+In order to make the libraries more type safe, `makeGrafastSchema` (from `grafast`) and `makeExtendSchemaPlugin` (from `postgraphile/utils`) have deprecated the `typeDefs`/`plans` pattern since `plans` (like `resolvers` in the traditional format) ended up being a mish-mash of lots of different types (objects, scalars, enums, etc) and `__`-prefixed fields (`__resolveType`, `__isTypeOf`, etc) for methods on the type itself.

-Going forwards, the configuration should be split into `typeDefs` with `objects`, `interfaces`, `unions`, `inputObjects`, `scalars` and `enums`.
+Going forwards, the configuration should be split into `typeDefs` with `objects`, `interfaces`, `unions`, `inputObjects`, `scalars` and `enums` as appropriate.
+Type-level properties such as `resolveType`/`isTypeOf`/`planType`/`scope`/etc are no longer prefixed with `__` and, to avoid conflicts with these type-level properties, object and input object fields should be specified inside a new `plans` property and enum values within the new `values` property.

-Type-level properties such as `resolveType`/`isTypeOf`/`planType`/`scope`/etc should now be presented without their `__` prefix; to avoid conflicts with type-level properties, object and input object fields should be specified inside a new `plans` property and enum values within the new `values` property.
+**The old pattern will still work** (this is not a breaking change), but we recommend moving to the new shape and will use it for all of our examples in the documentation from now on.

 Migration is quite straightforward: